Kyle-Back Models with risk aversion and non-Gaussian Beliefs: A fixed point problem

 and the mapping $(t,y_\cdot)\in \Lambda\mapsto \xi_t=\xi_t(y_\cdot)$ is non-anticipative and is in $C^{1,2}(\Lambda)$. \end{lemma} \begin{proof} The proof of the Lemma is provided in Section \ref{s.construct}. \end{proof}

 {Before proceeding with the construction of the fixed point we provide some interpretation of the quantities introduced.
 If the function $P$ and $\chi$ are given, \eqref{eq:dynxi} allows us to construct a novel state variable $\xi$ that generates the same filtration as $Y$.
 This process has the same role as the process $\xi$ defined at \cite[Hypothesis 4]{c}.
 The process $\frac{1}{\pa_\xi \chi(t,\xi_t)}$ has the role of the price pressure in the sense of \cite{c} and the function $\frac{1}{\pa_\xi \chi}$ is a weight function in the sense of \cite{ccd}.
-However, unlike these papers, we do not postulate this function.
 The correct function will be determined by the choice of an appropriate $\phi$ which is still to be determined.
 The function $\Gamma$ has the role of a convex potential function.
-With our choice of $\chi$ and $\Gamma$, the expected utility of the informed trader can be computed via a simple convex conjugation.
+With our choice of $\chi$ and $\Gamma$, the expected utility of the informed trader can be computed via a simple convex conjugation as in \eqref{eq:expansionutility}.

 We now introduce a novel process allowing us to describe the equilibrium dynamics of $\xi$ under $\cF^m$.
 For all $l \in(0,\frac{1}{T\sigma^2\gamma})$ and $\phi\in C_{l}$, let $\xi^0=\xi^{0,\phi}$ (the superscript $0$ means $0$ order flow from the informed trader) be the solution of